coolxwhip/McDonald-s-Menu-Analysis/README.md

 # McDonald-s-Menu-Analysis
-A brief analysis and visualization was done on the various items available in the McDonald's menu.
+A brief analysis and visualization was done on calories and nutrition content of the various items available in the McDonald's menu.